layline-io/layline-doc/docs/03-assets/formats/04-asset-format-generic.md

 Looking at an example-grammar should help us to understand how it works.
 This example is for a simple comma-separated-format.
-Please note, that virtually any other structured data format can be defined using the grammar language.
+Please note that virtually any other structured data format can be defined using the grammar language.

 ```
 format {